hi-manshu/FlutterSwipeToDismiss/README.md

 ### What will you learn,

-1. How to make ListView using ListView.Builder()
+1. How to Implement Custom UI based on Image

-1. Implementing SwipeToDismiss
+1. Implementing Seekbar

-1. Showing SnackBar on Swipe of the ListView Item
+1. Implementing Canvas,Draw, Exapnd Layout, Dynamic Data.
 ## Built By

 * [Himanshu Singh](http://www.github.com/hi-manshu) - Just another guy.